 If none of successful Inventory response is received, Step 8 -11 is not performed and the AIOTF sends a failure report to the NEF in step 12.

-8. For each successful Inventory response received, the AIOTF sends Command Request message (Correlation ID, [Reader ID], NAS Command Request, [Approximate D2R message size], RAN AIoT Device NGAP ID for each AIoT Device) to the NG-RAN directly or as a NGAP AIoT information via an AMF as specified in clause 6.2.4.
+8. For each successful Inventory response received, the AIOTF checks the Unsupported Commands from the AIoT Device Profile data.
+If the AIoT Device does not support the command, the AIOTF skips the following steps and reports the failure in step 12 directly.
+If the command is supported, the AIOTF sends Command Request message (Correlation ID, [Reader ID], NAS Command Request, [Approximate D2R message size], RAN AIoT Device NGAP ID for each AIoT Device) to the NG-RAN directly or as a NGAP AIoT information via an AMF as specified in clause 6.2.4.
 The NAS Command Request message includes the AIoT data.
 The Correlation ID is as the same as the Correlation ID generated in step 4.
 The RAN AIoT Device NGAP ID for each AIoT Device is used by the NG-RAN to determine the AIoT device context in NG-RAN as specified in TS 38.413 [10].

 The AIOTF uses the Command Type and Command type specific parameters received in Step 3 to determine the NAS Command Request to send to the AIoT Device, as described in clause 5.2.2.